 You want to be comfortable in your own home but that does not mean that you keep it hot enough that you can still walk around it in your summer shorts!
 You probably know that dressing in layers is the best way to stay warm when you are outside but that’s true when you are indoors too.

 We don’t mean that you should keep the place so cool that you have to walk around in a heavy overcoat and scarf but adding a cardigan or hoodie over your shirt or making sure you wear warm socks and slippers are easy dressing tweaks that will help you keep warmer without cramping your fashion style.

 Change Up to a Winter Diet

-This one is actually rather easy, as just like most of us crave lighter foods in summer (salads, cool drinks, ice cream etc.) we tend to crave heartier fare in the winter.
-And while piping hots soups, steamy stews and creamy hot chocolates are delicious they also quite literally warm you up at the same time too.
+This one is actually rather easy, as just as most of us crave lighter foods in summer (salads, cool drinks, ice cream etc.) we crave heartier fare in the winter.
+And while piping hot soups, steamy stews and creamy hot chocolates are delicious they also literally warm you up at the same time too.

 Sweat the Small Stuff

 There are all kinds of little things you can do to help keep your home warmer that it’s all too easy to overlook.
 Keep heating vents and registers dust free is not the most exciting of tasks but it is a great way to get the most out of the heat that is expelled from them.